UbikZ/git-indicator/README.md

 ### Usage

 The install creates a bash script: `/usr/local/bin/git-indicator`.
-It is service-like script.
+It is a service-like script.
 You can manage the indicator with **{start|restart|stop|status}** commands.

 ### Change configuration